 Downtown Tucson Development

-MARRIOTT'S NEWEST ARIZONA HOTEL COMING TO TUCSON IN 2017
+MARRIOTT'S NEWEST ARIZONA HOTEL OPEN IN DOWNTOWN TUCSON

-Tucson’s newest downtown hotel is scheduled to open in October 2017.
-The eight-story AC Hotel Tucson Downtown, at the intersection of Fifth Avenue and Congress Street on the Sun Link Streetcar route, will be Downtown Tucson’s first hotel built in over 45 years.
-The all-new AC Hotel Tucson Downtown will feature 136 rooms, a rooftop pool with nearby bar, a restaurant, a fitness center, a 200-space public parking garage, and nearly 6,000 square feet of retail space on the ground floor.
-The top three floors will contain the hotel's guest rooms.
-The next four floors below will be a parking garage.
+Tucson’s newest downtown hotel opened in mid-September 2017.
+The eight-story AC Hotel Tucson Downtown, located on the Sun Link Streetcar route, is the first hotel to be built in downtown Tucson in over 40 years.
+The all-new hotel features 136 rooms, a rooftop pool and poolside bar, a restaurant, a fitness center, a 200-space public parking garage, and nearly 6,000 square feet of retail space on the ground floor.
+The top three floors contain the hotel's guest rooms.
+The next four floors below constitute a parking garage.
 On the bottom floor is the lobby and lounge.
-All accommodations are designed with minimalist, functional décor.
-The hotel's facilities for business travelers and small groups will include an on-site business center with fax and copy services plus Wi-Fi in all areas, the latest high-tech equipment, and catering services ideal for corporate meetings, training sessions or presentations.
+Six of the 136 rooms are suites.
+The hotel’s amenities for business travelers and small groups include an on-site business center with fax and copy services plus Wi-Fi in all areas, the latest high-tech equipment, and catering services ideal for corporate meetings, training sessions or presentations.